AshMenhennett/Grid-Layout/README.md

 ```

 ##Demo
-Visit [the live demo](https://ashmenhennett.github.io/Grid-Layout/) and view the page source for more insight into usage.
+View [the live demo](https://ashmenhennett.github.io/Grid-Layout/) and view the page source for more insight into usage.

 ##Libraries
 - [Normalize](https://github.com/necolas/normalize.css)